Have you recently had what you deem to be a euphoric romantic experience?

 The phenomenon of limerence is heavily based on the limerent individual cherry-picking and focusing on specific behaviors, experiences, and traits of the limerent object.
 Therefore, there is a prominent lack of clarity about the character or personality of the limerent object.

-The life of a limerent individual when they’re experiencing the first two stages of limerence in their romantic relationship can be physically and emotionally exhilarating.
+The life of a limerent individual, when they’re experiencing the first two stages of limerence, can be physically and emotionally exhilarating.

 There is a biological explanation for this.
 The neurotransmitter dopamine (ecstasy hormone) secretion rises in limerence, whereas serotonin (calming effect) falls.